-Certificates of maintenance approval, granted to the principal constructor of an amateur-built aircraft, may be issued for any period up to 5 years.
-Certificates of maintenance approval, granted for other purposes, may be issued for any period of up to 5 years.
+Certificates of maintenance approval may be issued for any period up to 5 years.
 The period of issue will depend on the purpose for which the certificate has been issued.
-Where an approval is issued to allow practical experience to be gained it will be issued for the minimum time required for that experience.
+Where an approval is issued to allow practical experience to be gained, it will be issued for the minimum time required for that experience.